 \section{Experiments}

-We now move to the evaluation of the estimates of the model introduced in \Cref{sec:stable}.
-We here focus on real data, and defer results on synthetic data to \Cref{sec:app_synthetic_model}.
-In particular, we here focus on human cancer genomics.
-Over the last decade, the genomics community has witnessed an extraordinary improvement in the data availability due to the advent of next generation sequencing technologies.
-Thanks to larger and richer datasets, researchers have started to investigate the role and impact of rare genetic variants in heritability and human disease \citep{bomba2017impact,whiffin2019improving,bruel2019increased,hernandez2019ultrarare,momozawa2020unique}.
-Development and evaluation of methods for accurate estimation of the number of new genomic variants to be observed in future studies is an active research area, as it can aid the design of effective clinical procedures in precision medicine \citep{ionita2009estimating,zou2016quantifying}, enhance understanding of cancer biology \citep{griffith2015optimizing,chakraborty2019somatic} and help in the optimization of genomic sequencing \citep{ionita2010optimal,rashkin2017optimal,masoero2019more}.

-The datasets we work with contain collections of individual genomic sequences.
-Following common practice in the applied genetics literature (e.g., \citet{ionita2009estimating,gravel2014predicting,zou2016quantifying, chakraborty2019somatic}), we represent each individual genomic sequence as a binary vector, in which every coordinate corresponds to the presence (if the entry is equal to one) or absence (if the entry is equal to zero) of a genomic variant for the corresponding genomic locus.
-Variants are found with respect to an underlying, idealized ``reference'' genome, known before the experiment is carried out.
-All variants are treated equally, i.e.\ any expression differing from the underlying reference at a given locus counts as a variant.
-The methodology described in Section \ref{sec:theory1} can therefore be used in order to predict the number of genomic loci at which variation was not observed in the original sample, and is going to be observed in (at least one of) $M$ additional datapoints.
+Over the last decade, genomics has witnessed an extraordinary improvement in the data availability due to the advent of next generation sequencing technologies.
+Thanks to larger and richer datasets, researchers have started uncovering the role and impact of rare genetic variants in heritability and human disease \citep{hernandez2019ultrarare,momozawa2020unique}.
+The development of methods for estimating the number of new genomic variants to be observed in future studies is an active research area, as it can aid the design of effective clinical procedures in precision medicine \citep{ionita2009estimating,zou2016quantifying}, enhance understanding of cancer biology \citep{chakraborty2019somatic}, and help to optimize sequencing procedures \citep{rashkin2017optimal,masoero2019more}.
+Here, we consider datasets of individual genomic sequences.
+Following common practice, we assume that an underlying fixed and idealized genomic sequence (the ``reference'') is given.
+Then, each coordinate of an individual sequence reports the presence ($1$) or absence ($0$) of variation at a given locus with respect to the reference.
+All variants are treated equally, namely, any expression differing from the underlying reference at a given locus counts as a variant.
+We make use of our methodology to estimate the number of genomic loci at which variation was not observed in the original sample, and is going to be observed in (at least one of) $M$ additional datapoints.